Deolamma/git_automation/README.md

 ## Overview

 This is a Bash script designed to automate common Git operations, including adding, committing, and pushing changes to a Git repository.
-The script is concise and only pushes to the remote repository, however, it can be expanded to suit your pconcise
+The script is concise and only pushes to the remote repository, however, it can be expanded to suit your purposes such as pushing to a specific branch or to an upstream

 ## Features